 Assistance is available for any student seeking support with courses or academic projects that are quantitative in nature.
-In many cases this may be assistance with a specific LSC quantitative reasoning class, but students do not need to be enrolled in a quantitative reasoning class to receive support in improving their quantitative skills.
+In many cases this may be assistance with a specific Liberal Studies Curriculum quantitative reasoning class, but students do not need to be enrolled in a quantitative reasoning class to receive support in improving their quantitative skills.
 Our goal is to help facilitate and support campus-wide improvement in quantitative reasoning and skills.
 A variety of quantitative supports are available including peer tutors, study groups, course-specific help sessions, online modules, assistance using quantitative hardware and software (e.g., graphing calculators, Excel, Minitab, SPSS and Maple), and access to self-help resources (e.g., student solution manuals, resource books, online tutorials, etc.).

 How do I get a quantitative tutor?